abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 **Task:** See whether you can prove that logic propositions and the "implies" relation form a category.
 What is missing?

-The second part involves converting a category into a logical system - this is much harder.
-To do it, we have to enumerate the criteria that a given category has to adhere to, in order for it to be "logical".
-These criteria have to guarantee that the category has objects that correspond to all valid logical propositions and no objects that correspond to invalid ones.
+The second part involves converting a category into a logical system.
+This is much harder, and not all categories can be converted to logical systems, only some of them.
+So, next up, we will enumerate the criteria that a given category has to adhere to, in order for it to be "logical".
+These criteria have to guarantee that the category has an object that corresponds to every valid logical propositions and that no objects corresponds to an invalid ones.

 ![Logic as a category](../05_logic/logic_curry_category.svg)